-completed (Sacchi et al. 2005, Casassa et al. 2013a).
-This technique has been used to alter the mouthfeel of the wines, possibly by facilitating proanthocyanidin extraction and the formation of polymeric pigments (Harbertson et al. 2009, Casassa et al. 2013a).
-However, changes in mouthfeel induced by extended maceration may also arise from modifications in proanthocyanidin structure or size, resulting in a sensory impact beyond that of their concentration in solution.
+61 Management of the maceration period during red wine production is arguably the most 62 common practice to achieve the selective diffusion of phenolics, aroma precursors, and free 63 aroma compounds from the skins, seeds, and stems (when present).
+Extended maceration (EM) is 64 a widely used winemaking technique based on extending the contact of the fermentation solids 65 with the wine after fermentation is completed (Sacchi et al. 2005, Casassa et al. 2013a).
+This 66 technique has been used to alter the mouthfeel of the wines, possibly by facilitating 67 proanthocyanidin extraction and the formation of polymeric pigments (Harbertson et al. 2009, 68 Casassa et al. 2013a).
+However, changes in mouthfeel induced by extended maceration may also 69 arise from modifications in proanthocyanidin structure or size, resulting in a sensory impact 70 beyond that of their concentration in solution.

-In addition to its role in the extraction of anthocyanins and proanthocyanidins, contact of the must/wine with the fermentation solids is also needed to extract the precursors of aroma compounds that ultimately define red wine aroma.
-However, longer maceration time does not necessarily result in an enhancement of fruity aromas in the resulting wines (Harbertson et al. 2009, Casassa et al. 2013a) because the maceration time may have competing effects on the volatile composition depending on the rate of release from the tissues, formation of other compounds (such as acetaldehyde), and/or physical sorption or binding (Callejón et al. 2012).
+In addition to its role on the extraction of anthocyanins and proanthocyanidins, contact of the must/wine with the fermentation solids is also needed to extract the precursors of aroma compounds that ultimately define red wine aroma.
+However, longer maceration time does not necessarily result in an enhancement of fruity aromas in the resulting wines (Harbertson et al.

+2009, Casassa et al. 2013a) because the maceration time may have competing effects on the volatile component composition depending on the rate of release from the tissues, formation of other compounds (such as acetaldehyde), and/or physical absorption or binding (Callejón et al. 2012).

-Reports on the effect of regulated deficit irrigation (RDI) and other irrigation alternatives on the sensory profile of the wines are few and often conflicting.
-In a study of the sensory properties in Cabernet Sauvignon subjected to three drip irrigation treatments-minimal irrigation, standard irrigation (32 L water/vine/week), and double irrigation (64 L water/ vine/week)-descriptive analysis showed that vine water deficits led to wines with fruitier and less vegetal aromas and a reduced astringency, as compared with vines with high vine water status (Chapman et al. 2005).
-In an evaluation of the sensory attributes of Merlot wines produced from vines under different levels of water stress (35, 70, 100, and 35 to 70% of crop evapotranspiration; ET_c), results indicated that preveraison deficit at 35% ET_c increased fruity aromas and that preveraison deficit followed by ET_c reposition of 70% increased the drying mouthfeel in the resulting wines (Ou et al. 2010).
-In both of these studies, chromatic properties and perceived color of wines were not examined.
+79 Reports on the effect of regulated deficit irrigation (RDI) and other irrigation alternatives 80 on the sensory profile of the wines are few and often conflicting.
+In a study of the sensory 81 properties in Cabernet Sauvignon subjected to three drip irrigation treatments-minimal 82 irrigation, standard irrigation (32 L water/vine/week), and double irrigation (64 L 83 water/vine/week)-descriptive analysis showed that vine water deficits led to wines with fruitier 84 and less vegetal aromas and a reduced astringency, as compared with vines with high vine water 85 status (Chapman et al. 2005).
+In an evaluation of the sensory attributes of Merlot wines produced 86 from vines under differing levels of water stress (35, 70, 100, and 35 to 70% of crop 87 evapotranspiration, ET_c), results indicated that preveraison deficit at 35% ET_c increased fruity 88 aromas and that preveraison deficit followed by ET_c reposition of 70% increased the drying 89 mouthfeel in the resulting wines (Ou et al. 2010).
+In both of these studies, chromatic properties 90 and perceived color of wines were not examined.

-The present study expands on a previous investigation that described the chemical features of wines produced from a combination of two contrasting skin contact treatments (control, 10-day skin contact; extended maceration (EM, 30day skin contact) applied to fruit produced under four RDI treatments (100% ET_c , 70% ET_c , 25/100% ET_c , and 25% ET_c) (Casassa et al. 2013b).
-The objectives of the present work were to generate a descriptive analysis of the wines with emphasis on color, aroma, and mouthfeel properties to understand the individual and combined sensory effect of skin contact time and RDI treatments and to elucidate relationships between the chemical and sensory compositions of the wines.
+The present study expands on a previous investigation that described the chemical features of wines produced from a combination of two contrasting skin contact treatments (control, 10-day skin contact; extended maceration (EM, 30-day skin contact) applied to fruit produced under four RDI treatments (100% ET_c, 70% ET_c, 25/100% ET_c, and 25% ET_c) (Casassa et al. 2013b).
+The objectives of the present work were to generate a descriptive analysis of the wines with emphasis on color, aroma, and mouthfeel properties to understand the

+97 individual and combined sensory effect of skin contact time and RDI treatments and to elucidate 98 relationships between the chemical and sensory compositions of the wines.